-NUTR-543 Sports Nutrition and the Mediterranean Diet (3 Credits)
+NUTR-543 Nutrition and Athletic Performance in Sevilla, Spain: The Mediterranean Approach (3 Credits)

 Study of the components of the Mediterranean diet and how this diet is able to reduce the risk of chronic diseases (obesity, diabetes, cardiovascular disease, and cancer).
 Study of the role of nutrition and the Mediterranean diet in physical performance and health.
 Specific regimens applicable to athletes/personal fitness programs, ranging from the training diet to fluid, electrolyte and glycogen replacement.
 Professional Spanish and interpreting skills will be reviewed.
 This information will serve as background knowledge for interaction with both middle school-age children and athletes.
 A working knowledge of nutrition is strongly encouraged.